Planning Your Distribution Strategy

 Poor Access Settings Configuration

-Enabling both Allow Download and Allow Share on every portal without considering the implications reduces security and tracking effectiveness.
+The problem: Using open access or overly permissive settings on every external portal without considering the access control options reduces security and tracking effectiveness.

 Creating Portals Without Isolation